Oxford-Data-Processes/rtg-automotive-frontend/README.md

 TO DO:

+- Ensure that rtg automotive and rtg automotive frontend work with new changes made
-- Add a feature that lets you undo stock feed uploads
+- Add a feature that lets you see whether there is data for each supplier and for each date, show some kind of dataframe that shows you all the data available
 - Add a feature that lets you delete items from the store database
 - Integrate mypy and pylint
-- Add more logs
+- Add more logs to frontend
 - Refactor the code
 - Build dead letter queue for lambda functions